The subscriptions market is booming. Between 2018 and 2021, the average amount that US consumers spent on subscriptions increased by $430 per year.

 Be wary that you’re not paying more to attract customers than you can afford, whether that’s through offering products that are more premium than they need to be—a key consideration in product selection—or spending money on marketing channels that aren’t leading to conversions.

-With all this information in mind, you can start estimating the right subscription box price for your business.
+With all this information in mind, you can start estimating the right subscription pricing for your business.
 This is the point where you need to start considering your profit margin.

-Two types of profit margins apply to your subscription box business:
+Two types of profit margins apply to your subscription business:

 💲 Gross margin

-This is your profit after direct product costs (everything in your box), but non-product-related expenses (marketing, labor, and transaction fees) are excluded.
+This is your profit after direct product costs, but with non-product-related expenses (marketing, labor, and transaction fees) excluded.
+This doesn’t apply to businesses that provide a service.

 💲 Net margin